 Barbets can compete and excel in sports such as dock diving, rally, agility, and obedience.

 An adult Barbet can weigh between 37-62 pounds and grow 20-25 inches tall.
-They can also be good companion dogs with an average lifespan of 12-15 years.
+The dogs can be good companion dogs with their average lifespan of 12-15 years.

 Conclusion For “Dogs That Look Like a Mop”